Yeosangist/desktopSparkles/README.md

 ## Notes
 I love free will.<br>
 Probably only works on X11.
-Wayland is fussy about stuff like this.
+Wayland is fussy about stuff like this.<br>
+Drop a star if you like it?
+I just wanna know people are enjoying it.